 - 10 x 1 hour classes involving specific exercises for your problem areas

 The cost of an assessment plus 10 classes is $510.00.

 Looking for a St Ives Pilates class?
 Get in Touch

 *All sessions are eligible for instant HICAPS health fund rebates.

 At Clinical Physio, you can choose between 1-on-1 sessions or a group class with a maximum of 4 participants.

-You will first undergo a full, 1 Hour assessment with our Clinical Pilates Instructor and Senior Physiotherapist, Jessica Findlay or Mikaela Rifkin.
+You will first undergo a full, 1-Hour assessment with a Clinical Pilates Instructor and Physiotherapist, Jessica Findlay or Mikaela Rifkin.

 Your exercises will then be prescribed based on the findings of the physiotherapy assessment, which are aligned with your functional goals.

 1 Hour Initial Assessment + 10 x 1 Hour Group CLASS Pack – $510